 In addition, remote maintenance enables systems to be monitored and maintained remotely, resulting in improved efficiency and reduced downtime.
 Furthermore, the digital twin helps companies minimise risk by identifying and solving potential problems before they occur.

-Retrofitting solutions can also be made more efficient and cost-effective through the use of digital twins, as they enable companies to model and adapt existing systems and infrastructure.
+Retrofitting solutions can also be made more efficient and cost-effective through the use of digital twins, as they enable companies to utilise existing systems and equipment.
+Infrastructure modelling and adaptation.

 What are the challenges of implementing a digital twin?